-- For the U.S. Figure Skating Championships, the terms of the contract between the local organizing committee (LOC) for U.S. Figure Skating Championships and U.S. Figure Skating are standardized as follows: - A. U.S. Figure Skating will assume the management of U.S. Figure Skating Championships. - B. U.S. Figure Skating will pay all expenses involved with organizing and conducting the championships including, but not limited to, the expenses of referees, accountants, judges and other assigned officials, medals, trophies, competition forms, computer costs and electronic scoreboards. - C. The LOC, in good faith, will negotiate a standard agreement covering U.S. Figure Skating Championships with U.S. Figure Skating. - D. U.S. Figure Skating will pay a fee to the LOC for supplying the local volunteers to carry out the various responsibilities assigned to them.
+- For the U.S. Figure Skating Championships, the terms of the contract between the local organizing committee (LOC) for U.S. Figure Skating Championships and U.S. Figure Skating are standardized as follows: - A. U.S. Figure Skating will assume the management of U.S. Figure Skating Championships. - B. U.S. Figure Skating will pay all expenses involved with organizing and conducting the championships including, but not limited to, the expenses of referees, scoring officials, judges and other assigned officials, medals, trophies, competition forms, computer costs and electronic scoreboards. - C. The LOC, in good faith, will negotiate a standard agreement covering U.S. Figure Skating Championships with U.S. Figure Skating. - D. U.S. Figure Skating will pay a fee to the LOC for supplying the local volunteers to carry out the various responsibilities assigned to them.
 The LOC will keep any monies received from any approved local cash sponsor.
-The LOC will also keep any leftover items procured from approved local "value in kind" sponsors. - 2032 The terms of the contract between the local organizing committee (LOC) for all other U.S. championships (U.S. Adult Figure Skating Championships, U.S. Synchronized Skating Championships, U.S. Collegiate Figure Skating Championships) and U.S. Figure Skating are standardized as follows: - A. The LOC will agree to pay all expenses involved with organizing and conducting the championships including, but not limited to, the expenses of referees, judges, music equipment and coordinators, technical representatives, accountants, medals, trophies, sanction fees if any, necessary competition forms, computer costs, electronic scoreboards, judging boxes, etc., prior to the placement of the event.
-(U.S. Figure Skating will provide this equipment in good working condition from its current storage location.) - B. The LOC will agree to negotiate, in good faith, a U.S. Figure Skating standard agreement covering the U.S. Figure Skating Championships. - C. The LOC will pay a bid fee to U.S. Figure Skating and all other expenses of the championships.
+The LOC will also keep any leftover items procured from approved local "value in kind" sponsors. - 2032 The terms of the contract between the local organizing committee (LOC) for all other U.S. championships (U.S. Adult Figure Skating Championships, U.S. Synchronized Skating Championships, U.S. Collegiate Figure Skating Championships) and U.S. Figure Skating are standardized as follows: - A. The LOC will agree to pay all expenses involved with organizing and conducting the championships including, but not limited to, the expenses of referees, judges, music equipment\ and coordinators, technical representatives, scoring officials, medals, trophies, sanction fees if any, necessary competition forms, computer costs, electronic scoreboards\, judging boxes\, etc., prior to the placement of the event. (\U.S. Figure Skating will provide this equipment in good working condition from its current storage location.) - B. The LOC will agree to negotiate, in good faith, a U.S. Figure Skating standard agreement covering the U.S. Figure Skating Championships. - C. The LOC will pay a bid fee to U.S. Figure Skating and all other expenses of the championships.
 These expenses may include the officials' dinner but may not include any other party or banquet expense.
 The LOC will retain all net profits thereafter.
-No payment will be made to any service organization prior to the calculation of net profit. - D. A financial statement of the gross receipts, expenditures and net profit accruing from the championships will be filed with the treasurer and the chair of the Competitions Committee not later than 120 days after the last day of the championships.
-Payment of U.S. Figure Skating's share of the net profit will accompany the copy of said statement forwarded to the U.S. Figure Skating treasurer.
+No payment will be made to any service organization prior to the calculation of net profit.